SeregPie/DearImage/README.md

 ---

-`.fn.rotate90()`
+`.prototype.rotate90()`

-Rotates the image by 90 degrees clockwise.
+Rotates the canvas by 90 degrees clockwise.

 Returns a new instance of `PaperDuck`.
-Can also return the same instance, if no changes were made.
+Can also return the same instance if no changes were made.

 ```javascript
 let canvas = PaperDuck(source).rotate90().toCanvas();